 - Serves 2 (maybe)

-- 2. Divide the Guinness equally between the two glasses, pouring it very slowly over the ice cream.
+- 2. Divvy the Guinness equally between the 2 glasses, pouring it very slowly over the ice cream.
 Wait a little for the foam to subside, then pour in the rest of the beer.
 Stir gently.
 You can take it from here.
 Originally published March 16, 2011.